Akinwale09/My_DevOps_Projects/18. Security Groups and NACLs Mini Project/README.md

 Let’s come to NACL,

-1. First navigate to the search bar and search for VPC.
+1. First let's navigate to the search bar and search for VPC.

     a) Then click on VPC.